-in which Mod is the Maude specification of M, S is the first state of the computation, B is a bound that is the length of the computation being generated, and R is a seed of random numbers.
-As R indicates, the successor state of a state will be randomly chosen so that various different computations can be generated.
-The function findAllSuccs takes Mod, S representing a state and returns a collection of successor states of S obtained by applying each of the rewrite rules to S if possible.
+s(B) represents B+1 and can be used as the pattern as any positive natural number. getLabels(Mod) returns a collection of all labels of the rewrite rules in Mod.
+The function getAllSuccessors takes Mod, S representing a state and a collection of rewrite rule labels, and returns a collection of successor states of S obtained by applying each of the rewrite rules to S if possible.
 S may be a deadlock state, namely that it may not have any successor states.
 If that is the case, the empty collection is returned.
-The function selectNextTerm will get a collection of successor states and a number as an index to return the next state in this collection at the index position.
 The function random generates a pseudo-random number based on the given seed.
-Based on the pseudorandom number generated, the function selectNextTerm will return the next state.
+Based on the pseudo-random number generated, the next state is chosen by selNxt.
 Since modules, terms, etc. are expressed as Maude terms, Maude makes it possible to write metaprograms in Maude as ordinary programs (or specifications) in Maude.